 Old style ERP does not deliver architectural flexibility and usability advantages similar to apps that are natively built in the cloud for the cloud.
 This brings us to the point my friend and ERP authority Mikael Petersén made about today’s stature: “Companies want something transformative, but their vendors come to them with the same old system they have offered for the last 20 years.”

 It is a new day for ERP.
 Smart business people understands that ERP technology has been through a generational change.
 Well-informed board members want to see companies move to digital business models and realize you are not going to get there with your grandpa’s Oldsmobile version of ERP.
 For a system to support its users need to change it must be changed itself or die.

 - The use of user ID predates email.
+But that is no reason to stay with cryptic user IDs.
 All native cloud apps allows using your email address as user ID.
 It is therefore a simple way to separate old from new, where the following 3 advantages shall be observed:

 - Research shows that where users had an email address and a ten-position user ID it was easier for most users to log in if only asked for their email address.

 - It is more cost-effective.
 For example, Microsoft Azure AD offers a lower price when using an email address as login.

 - When properly used you know immediately whom you are dealing with and how to make contact.